TheresaLui/SelfHelpContent_v2/articles/partnercenter/microsoft-payment-central-onboarding.md

 # This topic will guide partners to the Microsoft Payment Central onboarding and account maintenance tool information, for suppliers working with Microsoft globally

-This topic will guide you to the Microsoft Payment Central onboarding and account maintenance tool information, for suppliers working with Microsoft globally
+This topic will guide you to the Microsoft Payment Central onboarding and account maintenance tool information, for suppliers working with Microsoft globally.

 ## **Recommended Steps**